Home

 For example when two modules are wired together in 'series' the voltage for the two is doubled but the current stays constant, and when two modules are wired in 'parallel' the current for the two is doubled and the voltage stays constant.

-parallel batteries connection
+serial batteries connectionserial connection

 parallel connection